-In addition to the amenities within Knowsley, this LCWIP also considered the planned developments listed in the Local Plan master plans.
-The identified origin and destinations are shown in Figure 4.4 below.
+In addition to the amenities within Knowsley, this LCWIP also considered the planned developments listed in the different Development Plan Documents.
+The identified origin and destinations are shown in Figure 4.4 adjacent.
 It should be noted that the geometries of these areas are generalised and indicative, representing the general movement rather than of specific locations.

 The geographical distribution of origins and destinations shows that trip destinations are evenly distributed across the north and south of Knowsley while the trip origins are more densely located towards the centre of the Borough.
 This indicates that the proposed cycle network should facilitate the trip movements north and south of Knowsley, connecting through the hotspot towards the centre.
-Figure 4.4 below shows the origin and destinations identified within Knowsley.